 My passion for nature has been strong from a young age.
 In the lake area in Southwest Friesland, stroll through the fields and sail on the lakes.
 Free nature in optima forma.
 The butterfly has left a special impression.
 The variety of colours and shapes, but especially the transformation from caterpillar via pupa to a unique, precious and tender life form.
 Over the years I have photographed many different species at home and abroad and now it was time to share this with others in order to initiate or expand that passion for this colourful phenomenon to others.
 All the butterflies, that I mention here, have been spotted in the wild, so no butterflies and moths whirling around in domesticated gardens.
 Each butterfly is indicated by the year in which I spotted the butterfly or moth for the first time and in brackets the country where the sighting took place.
 In addition to the described butterflies and moths, I have added, for your information, some more specific information about their build and taxonomy and worked out the family tree with a direct link to the subfamilies in my collection.

-In December 2018 it was to my opinion necessary to create a contemporary logo that could be used as a watermark for my photos.
-With the idea to form a butterfly with my initials, the following logo was made:
+In December 2018 it was in my opinion necessary to create a contemporary logo that could be used as a watermark for my photos.
+With the idea to form a butterfly with my initials, the following logo was made (updated in 2023):

 From 2019 this logo will be used as a watermark for recognition.